samumantha/2021-03-17-testing-hackathon/right_column.md

 - You change scripts written by your colleagues.
 - You write code that is used in research by you or others.

 If yes, then this mini-hackathon is for you.
-We w

 ### How to join